2DGH: 2D Gaussian-Hermite Splatting for High-quality Rendering and Better Geometry Features: Introduction

-The wave function in quantum physics shares conceptual similarities with Gaussian Splatting, in that both describe the spatially-varying distribution of matter or particles using Gaussian functions.
+On the other hand, the Gaussian function has a well-established history in various fields, such as statistics~\cite{liu1994note, challa2000nonlinear}, physics~\cite{siegman1973hermite, dekker1981classical, kimel1993relations}, and electronics~\cite{yao2016patch,li2012line}, holding an irreplaceable role in signal analysis~\cite{kong2008analytic, yang2011image}.
+The wave function in quantum physics shares conceptual similarities with Gaussian Splatting, both of which describe the spatially-varying distribution of matter or particles using Gaussian functions.
 Furthermore, quantum physics indicates that beyond the standard Gaussian, there exists a family of higher-rank Gaussian functions, such as Gaussian-Hermite polynomials~\cite{Sakurai_Napolitano_2020}.
-These Gaussian-Hermite polynomials serve as the solutions to the quantum harmonic oscillation equation, a fundamental model in quantum physics.
-And they are used to address the interaction between photons and electrons, which is directly relevant to the underlying physics of volume scattering in physics-based rendering~\cite{chandrasekhar2013radiative}.

-Consequently, one can expect that the Gaussian-Hermite polynomials, which model electron orbital distributions in quantum physics, could potentially be adopted to model the opacity distribution in Gaussian splatting.
-The opacity distribution can be seen as a macroscopic perspective of the electron orbital distribution, as both reflect the fundamental forms that compose the matter we observe.
+These Gaussian-Hermite polynomials serve as solutions to the quantum harmonic oscillation equation, a fundamental model in quantum physics.
+Also, they are used to address the interaction between photons and electrons, which is directly relevant to the underlying physics of volume scattering in physics-based rendering~\cite{chandrasekhar2013radiative}.
+Consequently, one can expect that the Gaussian-Hermite polynomials, which model electron orbital distributions in quantum physics, could potentially be adopted to model the opacity distribution in Gaussian splitting.
+The opacity distribution can be regarded as a macroscopic perspective of the electron orbital distribution, as both reflect the fundamental forms that compose the matter we observe.

-Inspired by research on Gaussian-based functions in quantum physics, we propose using a unified representation, Gaussian-Hermite polynomials as the kernel for Gaussian Splatting.
-With higher-rank terms, this kernel can deform beyond the elliptical shape and better express sharp boundaries.
-Modifying the shape primitive is independent of and compatible with recent advancements in other aspects of Gaussian splatting.

-Naively adding high-rank functions, however, can result in invalid opacity values.
-Therefore, we propose techniques to handle the large and negative coefficients of the high-rank Gaussian-Hermite function, ensuring the resulting opacity falls within the valid range of $[0,1]$.
+Inspired by research on Gaussian-based functions in quantum physics, we propose using a unified representation, Gaussian-Hermite polynomials as the kernels for Gaussian Splatting.
+With higher-rank terms, these new kernels can deform beyond the elliptical shape and better express sharp boundaries.
+However, naive addition of high-rank functions can result in invalid opacity values.
+Therefore, we propose techniques to handle large and negative coefficients of the high-rank Gaussian-Hermite function, ensuring the resulting opacity falls within the valid range of $[0,1]$.
+We compare our proposed kernel with previous ones on Gaussian Splatting tasks, and our experiments show that the Gaussian-Hermite polynomial kernel achieves state-of-the-art performance in terms of NVS and geometry reconstruction quality compared to previous Gaussian kernels.
+Notice that modifying the shape primitive is independent of and compatible with recent advancements in other aspects of Gaussian splatting.